TUI AG – Annual report – 30 September 2024

 PROPERTY, PLANT AND EQUIPMENT

 The measurement of wear-and-tear to property, plant and equipment items entails estimates.
-In addition material assumptions and estimates are the determination of useful lives and residual carrying amounts of property, plant and equipment.
-The carrying amount of property, plant and equipment as at 30 September 2022 totals € 3,400.9 m (previous year € 3,159.3 m).
-In order to review the amounts carried, an evaluation is carried out on a regular basis to assess whether there are any indications of a potential impairment.
-These indications relate to a number of areas and factors, e. g. the market-related or technical environment but also physical condition.
+The carrying amount of property, plant and equipment as at 30 September 2024 totals € 3,697.4 m (previous year € 3,480.3 m).
+Material assumptions and estimates are the determination of useful lives and residual carrying amounts of property, plant and equipment.
+The effects of climate-related risks are also taken into account here.
+From the analysis to review the amounts carried, an evaluation is carried out on a regular basis to assess whether there are any indications of a potential impairment.
+These indications relate to a number of areas and factors, e.g. the market-related or technical environment but also physical condition.
 If any such indication exists, management must estimate the recoverable amount on the basis of expected cash flows and appropriate interest rates.

 More detailed information on the useful lives and residual values of property, plant and equipment items is provided in the section ‘Property, plant and equipment’ in the section ‘Accounting and measurement methods’.